Bully (video game): Cancelled sequel

 Rumors and comments related to Bully 2 still persisted after this point.
 In November 2009, The Gaming Liberty interviewed musician Shawn Lee, who scored Bully, and was asked if he was scoring any more games in the near future; he responded, "Yes.
 It looks like I will be doing the soundtrack for Bully 2 in the not so distant future".

 In November 2011, in an interview with Gamasutra, Rockstar executive Dan Houser revealed that the studio might focus on a sequel for Bully after the release of Max Payne 3.
 "Contrary to a lot of people, we like to take a little bit of time at the end of a game before starting a sequel, so we can wait for the excitement or disappointment and everything else of the experience to shake down and really see what we should do in the next game," he said.
 "So we knew that we didn't want to start doing the Bully sequel instantly at that second with Rockstar Vancouver even though it is a property that, like Max Payne, we adore and might come back to in the future.
 There was just no impetus to do that then.
-So we said, 'You can do Max Payne, and then we will see what we can do with Bully."
+So we said, 'You can do Max Payne, and then we will see what we can do with Bully.'"

 In July 2012, Rockstar Vancouver was merged into Rockstar Toronto, and the staff was offered to join a different Rockstar studio.

 In September 2013, Dan Houser said he had many different ideas for a Bully sequel.
-To date, this is the last official comment on a Bully sequel.

 On 28 August 2017, concept art rumoured to be from the development of a sequel leaked online; it purported to show new characters and a run-down suburban home along with a few other bits of art; Rockstar Games did not comment.

 In July 2019, a Rockstar New England ex-employee revealed that Rockstar had worked on a sequel for several months before shutting it down in 2009.
 He claimed to have worked on various game mechanics in the scrapped project and stated that the story would have featured Jimmy living with his mother and step-siblings in his stepfather's mansion during summer vacation.